software-mansion-labs/revive-adserver/README.md

 * Publishes the loader under the friendly name `contentAsync` instead of `reviveAsync`.
 * Routes all requests through `.htaccess` into internal loader scripts that map the disguised URLs back to Revive’s delivery logic.

----

-If you want it even shorter or more technical, I can tune it further.

 # Revive Adserver
 #### The world's most popular free, open source ad serving system